cleveland-metroparks/GIS-Update/README.md

   - Click-events built into MapBox not tested yet by Jeff
   - To do: re-examine Attraction icons and switch to match entries of Activities table from ITS.
 Attractions having a unique category is deprecated (which is a very good thing).

-### ADA
+### PARK METRICS
-  - ADA Transition Plan update passed to Headley in advance of publication - COMPLETE
-  - List of accessible restrooms sent to Greg and all other restrooms graded on accessibility - COMPLETE
+  - Creating abbreviate spreadsheets to send to various departments for data collection (Finance/HR/Outdoor Experiences/Marketing)
+  - Once requests are sent out to other departments, I'll input calcs from GIS (i.e. trail mileages, population estimate, etc)
+  - Trail mileage summaries by Reservation requested by Marketing, started with Mill Stream Run which they needed right away.
+Rest after the new year.

-### Marketing
+### NR
-  - Pathfinder review - COMPLETE
+  - Mapping out existing and proposed easements on NR server for Krynak and other NR staff to review.
+Also calculated impact to core area layer.
+  - 2021 Deer Management mailings will be coming up in January

-### Maps
+### Other Internal
-  - Trails: request for Hinckley Trail Signage maps using Fulcrum data - COMPLETE
-  - Mapped sinkhole location in Bedford - COMPLETE
+  - Rangers requested mappoint data, gps coordinates and names of locations across park district.
+  - Request from OE staff to map various features and related information in Bedford Reservation.
+Fulrcum form to be built once an account is set up for Jake.

 ### Outside request
-  - Translating trails inventory into ODNR format: at least 2/3 complete Just now hearing back from ODNR, sounds like they may have been changing things around on their end.
-Waiting for details and for app testing.
+  - Translating trails inventory into ODNR format: still on hold, waiting for details from ODNR.
-  - Some coordination with LENSC about ADA improvements
+  - Public request for USGS Topo maps, send a downloaded map of the area and some tips with how to acuire them from USGS's website

 ## Brandon